demjanp/SiteSyncro/README.md

 5. Uncertainty: Uncertainty of the radiocarbon age in C-14 years (required)
 6. Phase: Phase of the sample (lower = older) (optional)
 7. Earlier-Than: List of contexts that the sample is earlier (older) than (optional)
-8. Long-Lived / Redeposited: Flag indicating whether the sample is long-lived (e.g. old wood) or redeposited (e.g. from an older context) (required, 1 or 0)
+8. Long-Lived: Flag indicating whether the sample is long-lived (e.g. old wood)(required, 1 or 0)
+9. Redeposited: Flag indicating whether the sample could be redeposited from a different context (required, 1 or 0)
+10. Outlier: Flag indicating whether the sample is an outlier and should not be used for modeling (required, 1 or 0)

 See [data_sample.csv](data_sample.csv) for an example of the input file format.